Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, The Great Game of Lionsberg.md

 This is possible to launch today because over the last 5 years we synergized lifetimes of work and technology together, and worked with a global Force For Good to evaluate the plans and strategies in great detail and prepare the necessary legal, governance, and technological infrastructure to forge a Starting Point.

-## The Next Two Weeks
+## The Next Weeks

-Over the coming two weeks, we are preparing the final technology settings and training to begin onboarding small groups.
+Over the coming weeks, we are preparing the final technology settings and training to begin onboarding small groups.

 The System has already been vetted by 100s of organizations around the world, with 170+ in 17 countries already onboarded to the "public facing" side.